RarelyCharlie/rarelycharlie.github.io/_draft/customindex.md

 To update a forum category you imported previously, you don't have to start again.
 Just import a new index file for that category.

 There's nothing else to do.
-The forum categories you see in the list above are automatically available in the Listener Information search engine.
+The forum categories you see in the list above are automatically available when you use the Listener Information search engine in this broswer.

 <script>